Arm#

 when started

-[Move the Arm1 100 millimeters along the X axis.]
+[Move Arm1 100 millimeters along the x-axis.]

 increment [Arm1 v] position by x:[100] y:[0] z:[0] [mm v] ▶

-move Arm to orientation#
+move arm to orientation#

 move [Arm1 v] to orientation [pitch v] [0] degrees ▶